pfts/pfts/README.md

 - 👋 Hi, I’m @pfts
 - 👀 I’m interested in Python and your frameworks.
-- 🌱 I’m currently learning HTML5, CSS and JS
+- 🌱 I’m currently learning HTML5, CSS, JS, Ionic, Angular, React and Vue.
 - 💞️ Unfortunally I can't colaboratte with nothing for now.
 Thanks for understand. :)
 - 📫 Contact me here on community same.